 It’s worth remembering that while TikTok has an engaged and active audience, that doesn’t mean the platform is the right marketing channel for every brand.

-So, before investing your precious time, ask yourself whether TikTok is suitable for you, your brand, and your content.
+So, before investing your precious time, ask yourself whether TikTok is suitable for you, your brand, your content, and how to go viral on TikTok?
 For instance, is your target audience active on this platform?
 Does your content strategy allow short and snappy videos?
 Do you want to utilize influencer marketing?
 Are you considering UGC as a focus?

 If the answer to the majority of these questions is “not really,” then you might want to consider other video-on-demand platforms like Wistia, Vidyard, Youtube, and Wowza.
 These solutions appeal to a slightly different demographic that could fit your brand better.
 However, some of these platforms aren’t free to use, so it’s also worth factoring budget into your considerations.